VirusTotal/yara-x/site/content/docs/api/c.md

 functions.

 The `ident` argument must be pointer to null-terminated UTF-8 string.
-If the string is not valid UTF-8 the result is an `INVALID_ARGUMENT` error.
+If the string is not valid UTF-8 the result is an `YRX_INVALID_ARGUMENT` error.

 #### yrx_compiler_errors_json